 When you've had skin cancer, you are more at risk of developing another.
-Find out how to protect your skin.
+So it’s important to keep an eye on our skin and protect it when out in the sun.

 - wear close weave cotton clothing in the sun